Mobility Offer Allocations in Corporate Settings: Solution Approaches

 \section{Solution Approaches}

-We propose a variety of solution approaches including an ILP model using a general purpose solver, greedy algorithms, and an adaptive large neighborhood search which are all evaluated against two sets of benchmark instances in Section~\ref{sec:results}.
+We propose a variety of solution approaches including an ILP model using a general purpose solver, greedy algorithms, and an adaptive large neighborhood search. \redtwo{All are} evaluated against two sets of benchmark instances in Section~\ref{sec:results}.
 For solving the ILP, the mixed integer linear programming solver IBM ILOG CPLEX Optimizer, version 12.6.2, is used.
-For larger instances, however, we will see in Section~\ref{sec:results} that this exact approach is not successful anymore which is why we also propose heuristic solution algorithms.
-The proposed methods make use of the conflict graphs introduced in Section~\ref{sec:conflictGraph}.
+For larger instances, this exact approach is not successful anymore which is why we also propose heuristic solution algorithms. \redtwo{All} proposed methods make use of the conflict graphs introduced in Section~\ref{sec:conflictGraph}.